sfc-gh-ffoo/mb-snowflake-devops-demo/DEMO_GUIDE.md

 ```

 **Explain:**
-> *"The script connects to Snowflake, runs migrations in order, then deploys stored procedures and views.
+> *"The script connects to Snowflake, runs DDL scripts in order, then deploys stored procedures and views.
 All automated, all logged."*

 ---